apache/rocketmq-externals/rocketmq-docker/README.md

 This repository includes the following:

-1. Dockerfile and scripts for RocketMQ base image;
+1. Dockerfile and scripts for RocketMQ images;
 2. Dockerfile and scripts for RocketMQ run in following 3 scenarios:
 - RocketMQ runs on single Docker daemon;
 - RocketMQ runs with docker-compose;